Season 3, Episode 4

 Michael Kithcart:

 Yes.
 So when you think about the work that you do, how do you help leaders grow talent to meet those changing needs?
-So the EQ was one piece, but also recognizing their overall company is changing at a fast rate.
+So the EQ was one piece but also recognized their overall company is changing at a fast rate.
 So how do you help them navigate that?

 Susan Rylance: